-Can we roll back to a previous version of Service Cloud after a version update?
+Can we roll back to a previous version of Oracle B2C Service after a version update?

 After your site updates, a backup of your site on the previous version is stored for 96 hours.

 If you find any issues with your production site after update, submit a service request to Ask Technical Support explaining the issue.
 At this time, we will work with you to determine if there is a workaround or a patch for the issue reported.